luphysics/PyMODAlib/README.md

 - Detecting harmonics.
 - Downsampling.

+> :warning: Some functions may not be fully stable, and may change before `v1.0.0`.

 ### Getting started

-For a full API reference, please see [https://pymodalib.readthedocs.io/](https://pymodalib.readthedocs.io/).
-This shows the available parameters and output for every function.

 #### Examples